vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 When prop validation fails, Vue will produce a console warning (if using the development build).

 <p class="tip">Note that props are validated **before** a component instance is created, so instance properties (e.g. `data`, `computed`, etc) will not be available inside `default` or `validator` functions.</p>

+<p class="tip">Note that Object or Array defaults must be returned from a factory function.</p>

 ### Type Checks